truprecht/disutapa/readme.md

 ## Build

-The project was developed and tested using python 3.9.
+The project was developed and tested using python 3.10 and pip>=22.
 We strongly recommend using a conda (or venv) environment when running it:

     conda create -n supertags python && conda activate supertags